2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 As far as rewards are concerned, we tried to offer very individualized rewards, very personalized, we would order the desired rewards for each sales rep. The problem was that it took a lot of time and energy.
 Today, we distribute gift vouchers and the sales reps take what they want.

 Soon, we will also have an Ali Baba's cave in our office with many prizes inside, and the sales reps will be able to choose what they want inside according to the prize won.
-This way, we will have great prizes at great prices because we will be doing group orders, and we won't have to go out and buy and pick up prizes at every SPIFF.
+This way, we will have great prizes at great prices because we will be making group orders, and we won't have to go out and buy and pick up prizes at every SPIFF.

 What I can add is that when we create the structure, each time, I do a budget simulation.
 There can be a tiered system for rewards based on goals achieved, so that way we are sure not to exceed the budget per challenge.
-And so, often, at the end of the year, we have some budget left and so on the end of the year challenge, we can propose bigger prizes.
+And so, often, at the end of the year, we have some budget left and so, on the end of the year challenge, we can propose bigger prizes.

 5. The communication to adopt